 - Sound is less crisp and less balanced

 Let's be honest, Apple did the Beats Studio Buds a bit dirty when it only put an H1 chip in the newer Beats Fit Pro since the Fit Pro earbuds can offer a whole suite of Apple-centric features that are unavailable in the Studio Buds.
 That being said, the Studio Buds do have a much lower price point, which makes them a more attractive buy for anybody who's shopping on a budget.
 After all, they still have plenty of great sound and active noise cancelation to offer.
+If you're looking for new earbuds to pair with your iPhone 14 Pro or even your new MacBook Air, we're here to help advise.
 Let's run down the specs to begin with.

 Beats Fit Pro vs. Beats Studio Buds: Key differences